CopperBadger/gatsby-starter-netlify-cms/src/pages/blog/2019-05-09-artist-spotlight-vampire-weekend.md

 * **We Belong Together** -- I don't like this track.
 It sounds like Ezra's singing a cutesy love song to this new country vibe and even if it is peppered with VW quirks here and there, I'm just not on board.
 * **Stranger** -- Same as above.
 These two sound like they're off a different damn album, quacky saxophones and all.
 I don't even know if I've listened to this one all the way through.
 * **Spring Snow** -- Not heard this one a lot, but I dig the weird autotune intro.
 I could see it becoming another late favorite.
-* **Jeruselam, New York, Berlin** -- An old-school VW title with classic VW lyrics over a distinctive VW booping and tinkling instrumental that still somehow feels more apiece here than it would have in any of their previous releases.
+* **Jerusalem, New York, Berlin** -- An old-school VW title with classic VW lyrics over a distinctive VW booping and tinkling instrumental that still somehow feels more apiece here than it would have in any of their previous releases.

 \* op. cit., "Viva La Vida" by Coldplay, which was simultaneously the album's most popular track but also one that I quickly got bored with and usually skipped.